 There comes a time in every pet sitting business where an employee or employees is just NOT performing up to standards, even after several warnings.
 Then you’re faced with a dilemma: Do I fire this person?
 If you feel like it’s the right thing to do, then YES!
 I am officially giving you permission.
-But keep in mind that choosing fire a pet sitting employee is a specific process that you want to follow in order to cover yourself.
-Brought to you today by HR expert Niki Ramirez, let’s discuss the steps that pet sitting business owners should follow when you fire a pet sitting employee.
+But keep in mind that when choosing to fire a pet sitting employee there is a specific process that you want to follow in order to cover yourself.
+Today HR expert Niki Ramirez, discusses the steps that pet sitting business owners should follow when you fire a pet sitting employee.

 How Do I Fire A Pet Sitting Employee?